Last Updated: Wednesday, October 18, 2017

-The study involves participating in small group, weekly, parent-child music classes as part of a research study examining music and social engagement in children with and without autism; therefore each music class includes children with autism as well as children without autism.
+The study involves participating in weekly, small group parent-child music classes as part of a research study examining music and social engagement in children with and without autism; therefore each music class includes children with autism as well as children without autism.

-- receive $5 per music class attended and completion of a brief weekly questionnaire regarding use of music at home.
+- Complete a brief weekly questionnaire regarding use of music at home.

-- also participate in a study visit at the start and end of the classes, which involves play-based assessments and questionnaires.
+- Participate in a study visit at the start and end of the classes, which involves play-based assessments and questionnaires.

 Children 2-4 years old, with and without autism spectrum disorder, and their